 |Brand||Price per kg (self raising)|

-ONE THING TO NOTE: the price of Doves Farm varies a lot from store to store.
-Plenty of places (e.g. Tesco) sells it for £1.75 but Planet Organic sells it for £2.50.
+- The price of FREEE varies a lot from store to store.
+Plenty of places (e.g. Tesco) sells it for £1.70 but Planet Organic sells it for £2.50.
 Shop around!!!
-If you bake a lot, they have fab prices on wholesale bags on their website.

 Dairy Free Cheese

 You’d think I had shares in this product given the amount of times I’ve gone on about it…but ASDA FREE FROM MOZZARELLA!!
 Its £2 for a grated bag vs Violife at £2.50 for grated or £2.30 for a block

 What about the other supermarkets?
 Tescos £2, Sainsburys £2.50, Waitrose £2.35, etc etc… But honestly, I only rate Asda’s own and Violife so don’t waste your money and stick to those!!

 Don’t buy it from the fridge.
 Get long life.
 Its the same thing!!

 I watched a programme called Supershoppers – 26th May and found out that the fridge milk is exactly the same product as the long-life, just with a different carton, shorter shelf life and higher price.

 Example: Alpro Almond: Fresh £1.80, Long life £1.50.
 Alpro Soya: Fresh £1.40, Long Life £1.50. (prices from Asda)

 Hope this has been helpful!
 If you’ve got any other brands/products you’d like me to add, please shout!